 The 7 players Chelsea signed along with N’Golo Kante – & how they fared

-Undoubtedly one of the best midfielders currently playing the game, N’Golo Kante is someone who will go down as one of Chelsea’s greatest ever signings.
+N’Golo Kante is one of the great midfielders of the modern era and a player who will go down as one of Chelsea’s greatest-ever signings.

 Antonio Conte brought the Frenchman to Stamford Bridge in the summer of 2016 off the back of Leicester City’s heroic Premier League triumph.
 The diminutive fan favourite was at the heart of a Chelsea team that returned to the summit of the top flight a year later, scooping the PFA’s Player of the Year award in the process.